 - Under 'Choose when updates are installed' choose 'Semi-Annual Channel' from the dropdown menu.

-- Changing this setting from the 'Semi-Annual Channel (Targeted)' to 'Semi-Annual Channel', previously known as 'Current Branch for Business', typically defers feature updates like the April 2018 Update for about four months.
+- Changing this setting from the 'Semi-Annual Channel (Targeted)' option to 'Semi-Annual Channel', previously known as 'Current Branch for Business', typically defers feature updates like the October 2018 Update for about four months.

 - To delay the update for longer than four months, click the dropdown menu under the text 'A feature update includes new capabilities and improvements.
 It can be deferred for this many days:'.

 - In this dropdown menu select the number of additional days you would like to defer the update for, up to a maximum of 365.

-To defer the update across an IT estate, corporate admins can use the Group Policy Editor.
+To defer the update across an IT estate, corporate admins can also use the Group Policy Editor.

 2. Go to Computer Configuration -> Administrative Templates -> Windows Components -> Windows Update -> Windows Update for Business.

 3. Open the policy Select when Preview Builds and Feature Updates are received and choose Enabled.

-Now choose your servicing channel and how many additional days you want to defer the update for, in exactly the same way as you would in the Settings app.
+4. Now choose your servicing channel and how many additional days you want to defer the update for, in exactly the same way as you would in the Windows 10 Settings app.